rania-sl/tuto/README.md

 #hello word
-this is a README file which is used to that is used to describe a repository
+this is a README file which is used to that is used to describe a repo